-Ralph F. Hake

-Chairman and Chief Executive,

-Maytag Corporation,

-a home and commercial appliance company
+Ralph F. Hake Chairman and Chief Executive, Maytag Corporation, a home and commercial appliance company

-Mr. Hake, 56, was named Chairman and Chief Executive of Maytag Corporation in June of 2001.
-Previously, he was executive vice president and chief financial officer for Fluor Corporation, an engineering and construction firm.
-From 1987 to 1999, Mr. Hake served in various executive capacities at Whirlpool Corporation, including chief financial officer and senior executive vice president for global operations.
-Mr. Hake was employed by Mead Corporation prior to 1987.
-Mr. Hake is a director of Maytag Corporation and serves on the board of the National Association of Manufacturers, where he is chairman of that association's Taxation and Economic Policy Group.
+Mr. Hake, 57, was named Chairman and Chief Executive of Maytag Corporation in June of 2001(1).
+Previously, he was Executive Vice President and Chief Financial Officer for Fluor Corporation, an engineering and construction firm.
+From 1987 to 1999, Mr. Hake served in various executive capacities at Whirlpool Corporation, including Chief Financial Officer and Senior Executive Vice President for global operations.
+Mr. Hake serves on the Board of the National Association of Manufacturers, where he is Chairman of that association's Taxation and Economic Policy Group.
 Mr. Hake is a 1971 business and economics graduate of the University of Cincinnati and holds an M.B.A. from the University of Chicago.